5 things cops need to know about PTSD

 Awareness is the key to managing traumatic stress.
 June 27 is PTSD Awareness Day and the Senate has designated June as National PTSD Awareness Month.
 In preparing for this article, I read the Senate Resolution designating this day.
 It was initially created for military veterans, but like raid tactics, medical techniques, and equipment that has been so readily adopted by law enforcement agencies and its members across the country, PTSD Awareness Day needs to be adopted as well.

 PTSD is just as real of a threat to law enforcement officers and other first responders as it is to military members.
 Like any other injury sustained in the line of duty, it is not automatically the end of a career or your life; but to maintain both of these things you must be aware, prepare in advance, and seek immediate care if things are becoming unmanageable.

 Here’s what we need to be aware of:

-3. Knowledge is power: Knowing the signs and symptoms can help us identify traumatic stress injuries in ourselves or others.
+Knowing the signs and symptoms of post-traumatic stress disorder can help us identify traumatic stress injuries in ourselves or others.
 We need to recognize that something is wrong before we are aware that we need help.

 Someone you know will benefit from your awareness and that someone may be you.
 Traumatic stress injuries can be just as dangerous as physical ones and are more likely to occur to someone at your agency.
 You don’t have to have all the answers; you just need to know that the stigma of mental health issues is harming first responders.
 If your department does not have a mental health plan for officers and dispatchers, be proactive about getting your administration on board.
 Find local resources now before they are needed.